cfabiolongo/IMMAGENE/README.md

 ## Framework setup

-Immagene can instantiated in mono- and multi-agent setting.
+IMMAGENE can instantiated in mono- and multi-agent setting.
 In the latter, the meta-reasoning process is fulfilled by a *parallel-local* agent, acting in another thread than the main agent.
 The choice between mono- and multi-agent setting ultimately depends on the specific use-case and domain.
 Generally, the key advantage of a multi-agent architecture lies in its use of separate threads per agent, each maintaining an independent KB.
 This structural separation allows for more accurate control when integrating sensor data that translates external information into